josmar-crwdstffng/angular/packages/core/src/render3/VIEW_DATA.md

 NOTE:
 An interesting thing about these objects is that they are not memoized `injector.get(ElementRef) !== injector.get(ElementRef)`.
-This could be considered a bug, it means that we don't have to allocate storage space for them.
+This could be considered a bug, it means that we do not have to allocate storage space for them.

 We should treat these special objects like any other token. `directiveInject()` already reads a special `NG_ELEMENT_ID` property set on directives to locate their bit in the bloom filter.
 We can set this same property on special objects, but point to a factory function rather than an element ID number.
-When we check that property in `directiveInject()` and see that it's a function, we know to invoke the factory function directly instead of searching the node tree.
+When we check that property in `directiveInject()` and see that it is a function, we know to invoke the factory function directly instead of searching the node tree.

 ```typescript
 class ElementRef {